HOW IT WORKS?

 SCIENTIFIC AND CLINICAL BACKGROUND

 The acoustic analysis is based on well established Acoustic Reflectometry (AR) and data analysis on artificial neural networks (ANN), both having a substantial amount of research behind.
 The performance of the AR in middle ear effusion analysis is comparable with the ear evaluation methods typically applied by professionals (tympanometry, pneumatic otoscope).
 The principle, quality surveillance and benefits of Otometri in health care has been evaluated with good results.
+Please see the video below to see how the Otometri works.

 Results of the measurements